GypsyDangerous/twitchio-js/README.md

 If you can help us with these.
 Please don't hesitate to open a [pull request](https://github.com/gypsydangerous/twitchio-js/pulls).

-- Customisable Color Scheme feature
+- Add More functions
-- Add More Sections
+- Improve the documentation

 If you created something awesome and want to contribute then feel free to open Please don't hesitate to open an [pull request](https://github.com/gypsydangerous/twitchio-js/pulls).